 These potential problems have been in majority well fixed in the most recent developments of potential disease-modifying agents.
-Patients are now included at an early stage of the disease, with a proven amyloid pathology, and still, even the most recent trials led to mixed results (cf. the aducanumab story).
-They give a partial validation of the amyloid target, but it is very likely than targeting the amyloid alone is not sufficient.
-In retrospect this adds support to the need to reconsider the scientific approach of AD, as planned with the Phoenix project.
+Patients are now included at an early stage of the disease, with a proven amyloid pathology, and still, the most recent trials led to mixed results (cf. the aducanumab story).
+Even the authors of the publication of the positive Clarity trial results with lecanemab, evaluated it as "moderately effective"1.
+Therefore, although this recent clinical result and new genetic data add support to the amyloid target, it is very likely than targeting the amyloid alone is not sufficient.
+In retrospect this confirms the need to reconsider the scientific approach of AD, as planned with the Phoenix project.

 As interesting as they may be, animal models are insufficient.
-AD in human is a much more complex disease which occurs on a very sophisticated organ, the human brain, and which is likely intricated with many other factors: other neuro-degenerative pathologies, vascular pathology, aging, and individual resilience (the cognitive reserve).
+AD in human is a much more complex disease which occurs on a very sophisticated organ, the human brain, and which is likely intricated with many other factors: other neuro-degenerative pathologies, vascular pathology, aging, and individual resilience (i.e. the cognitive reserve).